 Dana’s case was represented to their colleagues at a tumor board meeting on the Friday before she was supposed to start chemotherapy.
 Drs.
 Suntha and Zandberg called her that evening to recommend immunotherapy, which harnesses the power of a patient’s immune system to fight cancer.
 After a sleepless night, Dana agreed.
 She now receives treatments of Nivolumab every 2 weeks for at least a year.

 Dr. Suntha has always recognized that there’s something unusual about Dana’s case, and has often asked, “Is there something different about her biology?
 We don’t know.”

-Dr. Suntha, he also believes that Dana’s strong will and clear ability to advocate for herself has facilitated part of the success of her care.
+Dr. Suntha also believes that Dana’s strong will and clear ability to advocate for herself has facilitated part of the success of her care.

 Throughout these three years, Dana describes herself as lucky enough to continue her usual regimen of walking, running, and exercising consistently.
 She donated money to the Maryland Half Marathon & 5K to fund cancer research in the past, but feeling much healthier and up to a new challenge, she promised to run it in 2016.

-She has always ran 10 milers in her hometown of Alexandria, Virginia, but knew those 3 extra miles of hills in the Half Marathon would be challenging.
+She has always ran 10 miles in her hometown of Alexandria, Virginia, but knew those three extra miles of hills in the Half Marathon would be challenging.

 Despite her reservations, in a partnership with Tiffani, the Radiation Oncology Greene Street Dream Team was born.
 On May 14th, Tiffani and Dana ran the entire race together (even though, according to Dana, Tiffani could’ve run circles around her).
 To date, they’ve raised more than $10,000.
 They’ve taken every step together in cancer treatment and every step in the half marathon & 5K – a true bond that will continue.